devanshu125/DataCamp-Projects/README.md

 Exploring development history of Scala in Git and GitHub.

 ## 8. [Bad passwords and the NIST guidelines](https://github.com/devanshu125/DataCamp-Projects/tree/master/Bad%20passwords%20and%20the%20NIST%20guidelines):closed_lock_with_key:
-Checking what passwords fail to confirm the National Institute of Standards and Technology guidelines.
+Checking what passwords fail to conform the National Institute of Standards and Technology guidelines.